facebook script

 CCMM#3017

-Michigan Area United Methodist Camping creates transformative camp and retreat experiences that develop disciples of Jesus Christ.
-The need for the camp and retreat experience for people of all ages is greater than ever, providing encounters with creation outdoors, physical activities, thoughtful inspiration, and intentional community.
-This happens in three ways: 1) programs like summer camp led by staff and volunteers,2) hospitality for events planned and led by guest groups, and 3) partnerships with groups that share the same mission.
-To learn more and register go to umcamping.org.
+Michigan Area United Methodist Camping is creating a new way to describe its ministry - Grace Outside!
+Grace Outside invites people to experience the love of God outside of everyday experiences.
+It reflects the need felt by people of all ages to experience encounters with creation outdoors, physical activities, thoughtful inspiration, and intentional community.
+This happens in three ways: 1) programs like summer camps led by staff and volunteers, 2) hospitality for events planned and led by guest groups, and 3) partnerships with groups that share the same mission.

 CCMM#3007

-Michigan Disaster Response and Recovery provides a caring Christian presence in the aftermath of a disaster.
-Following UMCOR values and training, the Michigan Conference coordinates with national, state and local agencies to bring wholeness to disaster zones.
-Early Response Team (ERT) volunteers arrive only after first responders have completed their rescue missions.
-This project prepares for disasters, trains and coordinates early response teams to help survivors clean up after a disaster, and provides training in disaster preparation for churches.
+Michigan Disaster Preparedness and Response provides a caring Christian presence in the aftermath of a disaster.
+Following UMCOR values and training, MIUMC coordinates with national, state, and local agencies to bring wholeness to disaster zones.
+This project prepares for disasters, trains and coordinates Early Response Teams (ERT) to help survivors clean up after a disaster, and provides training in disaster preparation for churches.
 After the early response, disaster recovery case management is provided by After the Storm, another EngageMI project.

 MICHIGAN VOLUNTEERS IN MISSION